WillTheFarmer/files-to-mysql/.github/README.md

 This table is helpful information when learning the App.
 The message data is raw and will be refined in future.

-During installation and execution Python App & MySQL writes all messages, warnings and errors to MySQL schema `import_message` TABLE.
+During installation and execution Python & MySQL write all messages, warnings and errors to MySQL schema `import_message` TABLE.

 Screenshot shows 3 records inserted running repository without downloading GeoIP database first.